Temporary Email vs Permanent Email: Pros, Cons, and Best Scenarios

 Low trust + one-time = Temporary

 If you use disposable email for everything, you’ll eventually lock yourself out of something you care about.
-The goal is not paranoia—it’s smart compartmentalization.
+The goal is smart compartmentalization, not paranoia.

-Complete verification, save the info you need, and don’t rely on that inbox being available forever.
+Complete verification, save what matters, and don’t rely on the inbox being available forever.

 avoid posting email publicly